CompAndSave/hugo-decap-cas/content/posts/what-is-a-laser-printer-toner.md

 ---
 {{< embedImage image="/blog/images/what-is-a-laser-printer-toner.png" alt="What Is a Laser Printer Toner?" title="What Is a Laser Printer Toner?" alignment="center" >}}

 If you use a laser printer, understanding laser printer toner can save you money, prevent printing problems, and help you choose the right supplies with confidence.
-Many people confuse printer toner with ink, leading to buying the wrong product, encountering cartridge errors, or paying more than necessary.
+Many people confuse printer toner with ink, leading to purchases of the wrong product, cartridge errors, or unnecessary costs.

 In this guide, you’ll learn what laser toner is, how it works, how to choose the correct toner cartridge for your printer, and how to avoid the most [common toner-related issues](https://www.compandsave.com/blog/posts/common-toner-cartridge-problems-and-how-to-solve-them.html).
 Whether you use HP, Brother, Canon, or Epson, this article is designed to help *you* make smarter printing decisions.